wearethepioneers18/The-Zig-Movie-App/README.md

 3. Using Redux to manage state (Client-Side)
 4. Using React Router DOM for routing (Client-Side)
 5. Use bootstrap for styling the website (Client-Side)
+6. Add Swagger UI to document your API (Server-Side)